 - Gallery & Publish

-This is the very first step that you have to go through and setting out the basics of your Fiverr gig.
+This is the very first step that you have to go through and set out the basics of your Fiverr gig.

 To complete this step you have to come up with a catchy title, choose your category and subcategory, and write 5 tags.
 These tags help Fiverr to understand precisely what your gig is about and letting buyers find your gig easily.